 However, if you were driving safely but had to swerve quickly because an animal or a child suddenly ran into the road, you might be deemed not at fault for the accident.
 In this case, your passenger would likely not be able to file a claim against your insurance company.

-Determining liability in a multiple-car accident
+Q: How to determine liability in a multiple-car accident?

-If you were involved in a collision with one or more vehicles, one or more drivers will be found liable.
+A: If you were involved in a collision with one or more vehicles, one or more drivers will be found liable.
 One driver may be deemed wholly at fault.
 Or, because Arizona is a comparative fault state, drivers can be found liable for a percentage of the accident.
 For example, one driver may be 60 percent liable and the other driver 40 percent to blame.

 Your passenger can file a claim against the at-fault driver or drivers.
 He or she could recoup damages from both drivers’ insurance companies according to their degree of fault.
 So, if you were deemed 20 percent liable, your insurance company would pay 20 percent of the damages to the passenger.
 If the other driver were deemed 80 percent to blame, the other driver’s insurance company would pay 80 percent.